Chief Executive’s Review - Year Ending 31st December 2012

 IHF continues its close collaboration with IHF America, our sister cultural foundation based in the United States.
 Both charities joined forces to support the ISIS conference in 2012; and in 2013 IHF America is officially sponsoring the British Museum’s unprecedented and spectacular US Tour of the Cyrus Cylinder – described as the First Declaration of Human Rights.
 This historic object, dating back to 539–538 BC, will tour the five major museum venues in the United States.
 The inaugural exhibition will be at the Smithsonian in Washington, followed by the Museum of Fine Arts in Houston; the Metropolitan Museum of Art in New York; the Asian Art Museum in San Francisco, and the Getty Museum in Los Angeles – offering a once–in–a–lifetime opportunity to see the iconic artefact: www.cyruscylinder2013.com

 The Foundation’s routine cultural events and programmes in 2012 included various exhibitions, lectures, festivals and workshops.
 During the year, our Academic Council was strengthened by the addition of three new UK members and the Council’s sub-committees continued to review the many grants, publications and conferences that we support.
 The IHF Advisory Committee was also enlarged, and the respective Chairs of the Council and the Committee, Professor Hillenbrand and Lord Gowrie, have both agreed to the extension of their tenures.
-In July 2012, Haleh Anvari joined us as the new Executive Director, a most welcome addition to the IHF family.
+In July 2012, Haleh Anvari joined us as an Executive Director for one year, a most welcome addition to the IHF family.

 I join our Board of Trustees in extending heartfelt thanks to all colleagues, volunteers, partners, supporters and benefactors.